Education and youth are priorities for Caisse Desjardins de Wendake.

 Many transaction plans are offered free of charge to students.
 Ask a Caisse Desjardins de Wendake youth advisor to help you choose the right plan for your situation.

-Between March 1 and 31, go to desjardins.com/scholarships to apply for the Desjardins Foundation and caisse scholarship program.
-In 2019, we will award a total of $2,500 in scholarships: 1 scholarship of $500 for a CEGEP student and 2 scholarships of $1,000 each for university students.
+From March 1 to March 31, 2021, you can apply for the caisse's scholarship program on the Desjardins Foundation platform.
+In 2021, we will award $2,500 in scholarships: 1 scholarship of $500 for CEGEP studies and 2 scholarships of $1,000 for university studies.

 Caisse Desjardins de Wendake contributes to Desjardins Foundation, which gives out over a half million dollars in scholarships each year.
 Keep an eye out for the application period and apply for a scholarship.
 The Foundation supports students in high school, vocational school, CEGEP and university in all regions of Quebec.